-Priority Material Issues and Opportunities - Goals and Performance
+Priority Material Issues and Opportunities - Progress

 The business environment we operate in and the expectations of stakeholders are constantly evolving.
 The following priority material issues and opportunities are identified through our consultation processes carried out over the past five years.
-Goals have been developed to address each issue and create a sustainable supply chain, with our progress outlined below.
-(GRI102-15)
+Goals and targets to better manage impacts have been developed for issues and opportunities and to further develop the sustainable supply chain, with our progress outlined below.
+(GRI 102-15)